-Peer Review contemplates examination of the systems and approach of a Practice Unit (PU) by another member of the Institute with the objective of identifying the areas, where the member may require guidance in improving the quality of his performance and adherence to the requirements of various technical standards.
+Peer review contemplates examination of the systems and approach of a Practice Unit (PU) by another member of the Institute with the objective of identifying the areas, where the practicing member may require guidance in improving the quality of his performance and adherence to the requirements of various technical standards.

 The focus lies on the promotion of continuing quality improvement in an atmosphere of openness and mutual trust that contributes to enhancing transparency and comparability.
-Good practice is valued and mutual learning is encouraged in a dynamic and motivating process, from which both the Practice Unit and the Reviewer get benefit.
+Good practice is valued and mutual learning encouraged in a dynamic and motivating process, from which both the PU and Reviewer can benefit.

-APeer Review examines whether a Practice Unit has adequate policies and procedures (including documentation systems) in place to comply with the Technical Standards of ICSI and other legal requirements for maintaining the quality of the Services/ work they perform.
+A Peer review examines whether a Practice Unit (PU) has adequate policies and procedures in place to comply with the Technical Standards of ICSI and other legal requirements.